gugisek/Simple-school-diary-with-login-form/README.md

-# Simple school diary with login form
+# Simple school diary with login form in PHP with CSS

 Import database as "dzienniczek_ucznia" on localhost with login = "root", pass = "".